 - Consuming selenium foods regularly is the best and safest way to ensure that you are getting enough of this vital nutrient in your diet.
 Aim to consume about two to three high-selenium foods daily to improve detoxification, immunity and thyroid function.

 - Selenium foods include Brazil nuts, eggs, a variety of meats, fish, some plants and other seeds/nuts.

-- Health benefits of eating selenium foods include a boost to your immune system, metabolism, fertility and thyroid health.
-These benefits are linked more to dietary intake of selenium rather than selenium supplements.
+- Health benefits of eating these foods include a boost to your immune system, metabolism, fertility and thyroid health.
+These benefits are linked more to dietary intake rather than selenium supplements.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!